 \subsubsection{Quasi-alternating links}

 The set of \textit{quasi-alternating links} $QA$ is the smallest set of links such that \begin{enumerate} \item the unknot is in $QA$, and \item if a link $L$ has a crossing $c$ in a diagram $D$ such that both smoothings $D_0$ and $D_1$ at $c$ represent links $L_0$ and $L_1$ in $QA$ with $\det(L_0)+\det(L_1)=\det(L)$, then $L$ is also in $QA$. \end{enumerate} From the definition, it is straightforward to see that any non-split alternating link is quasi-alternating.
 Furthermore, any non-split quasi-alternating link is Khovanov thin (as well as knot Floer homology thin), implying that its double branched cover is an L-space~\cite{OS05,QA_thin}.
-On the other hand, there exist quasi-alternating knots that are not alternating~\cite{KnotInfo}, thin knots that are not quasi-alternating~\cite{Greene_thin_QA}, cf.~\cite{GW13}, and thick knots whose double branched covers are L-spaces, see for example~\cite{Is18}.\footnote{As pointed out by a referee, a simple example of a thick know whose double branched cover is an L-space is given by the torus knot $T_{3,5}$.}
+On the other hand, there exist quasi-alternating knots that are not alternating~\cite{KnotInfo}, thin knots that are not quasi-alternating~\cite{Greene_thin_QA}, cf.~\cite{GW13}, and thick knots whose double branched cover is an L-space, see for example~\cite{Is18}.\footnote{As pointed out by a referee, a simple example of a thick know whose double branched cover is an L-space is given by the torus knot $T_{3,5}$.}